yazici/swift/README.md

 * `-i/--in-place`: Overwrites the input files when formatting instead of printing the results to standard output.

-The command line tool also provides some
-[hidden debugging options](Documentation/Debugging.md) for use when developing `swift-format`.

 ### Configuration

 For any source file being checked or formatted, `swift-format` looks for a